bradygg/CyberSecurityProject1/README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat-config.yml file to /etc/ansible.
-- Update the filebeat-config.yml file to include...
+- Update the filebeat-config.yml file to include ELK private IP 10.2.0.4 in lines 1106 and 1806
+- Run the playbook, and navigate to http://52.147.197.240:5601 (ELK-Server Public IP) to check that the installation worked as expected.

+- Copy the metricbeat-config.yml file to /etc/ansible.
+- Update the metricbeat-config.yml file to include ELK private IP 10.2.0.4 in lines 62 and 96
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://52.147.197.240:5601 (ELK-Server Public IP) to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - _Which URL do you navigate to in order to check that the ELK server is running?